Dealing with a difficult home or house extension

 makes it more difficult to remedy later.

-Contact your contractor, manufacturer or home warranty company if you discover
+Contact your contractor, manufacturer or home warranty company if you discover problems.

-done and when.
+when.
 Include copies of documents and pictures.

 Seek advice from your homeowners association or local building inspector if your contractor will not respond